opensumi/docs/docs/integrate/quick-start/electron.en.md

 ## Local Launch

-> **Note: Since a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
-Many 404 Not Found problems are caused by network access failures.**   China mainland users who cannot install dependencies properly because of network problems can switch to the `main-cn` branch first: `git checkout main-cn`, or refer to the appendix at the end of the article to configure the npm image.
+> **Note: Because a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
+Many 404 Not Found problems are caused by network access failures.**
+> China mainland users who cannot install dependencies properly because of network problems can switch to the `main-cn` branch first: `git checkout main-cn`, or refer to the appendix at the end of the article to configure the npm image.

 Run the following commands in sequence: